 HF Tech Proposal #1: UTF-8 Encoded Text by Emily Pillmore

 This proposal outlines a project plan for the migration of the text package from its current default encoding (UTF-16) to a new default of UTF-8.

 How I reduced my Haskell CI time by 84% by Ari Fordsham

 I know how confounded I was by CI before I got into it, and how straightforward it seems now, so I thought I’d write down my experiences for anyone following in my footsteps.

-Module organization guidelines for Haskell projects by Gabriel Gonzalez
+Module organization guidelines for Haskell projects by Gabriella Gonzalez

 This post collects a random assortment of guidelines I commonly share for how to organize Haskell projects.